On 6th November 2018, the Centre for Work-based Learning hosted its annual international symposium.

-This year’s symposium will build upon the outcomes from last year and ask, "How do we best equip people with these skills?"
+This year’s symposium built upon the outcomes from last year and questioned, "How do we best equip people with these skills?"
 Embedding these skills within work-based learning programmes is an ideal way to develop them.

-The event will bring together experts from the worlds of business, policy making and education to:
+The event brought together experts from the worlds of business, policy making and education to:

-The programme will feature presentations, discussion and debate, and there will be an interactive live-stream which will allow viewers to engage with the speakers and submit questions throughout.
+The programme featured presentations, discussion and debate, and an interactive live-stream which allowed viewers to engage with the speakers and submit questions throughout.